-Hubs and I had JUST watched a documentary about funky, completely sustainable homes made from solely from recycled materials and I couldn’t believe I randomly stumbled upon them in this quiet section of New Mexico.
-These stunning bad boys made me literally stop dead in my tracks when we were passing by….
+Hubs and I had JUST watched a documentary about funky, completely sustainable homes made solely from recycled materials, and I couldn’t believe I randomly stumbled upon them in this quiet section of New Mexico.
+These stunning bad boys made me stop dead in my tracks when we were passing by…

 We took a little loop in the main driveway of this development just as the sun was setting.
-We respected the visitors and homeowners in this private community, but we’re able to see these amazing structures somewhat up close, close enough to see that what looked like hundreds of rhinestones or grommets of sorts were actually recycled bottles!
+We respected the visitors and homeowners in this private community.
+Still, we we’re able to see these fantastic structures somewhat up close, close enough to see that what looked like hundreds of rhinestones or grommets of sorts were actually recycled bottles!
 Very, very cool!!
-Mind-blowing, actually.
+Mind-blowing.

-Apparently, the state of New Mexico gifted these 2 acres of land for him to do with it whatever he wishes to architect, Michael Reynolds, who began building sustainable structures like this way back in the 70s!
+New Mexico’s state gifted these 2 acres of land for him to do with it whatever he wishes to architect Michael Reynolds, who began building sustainable structures like this way back in the 70s!

 These shelters are almost 100% self-sufficient homes.
 They have no electrical grid, no water lines, and no sewer.
 They are heated and cooled greenly too.

-You can actually rent and enjoy these homes and all of their earth-friendly benefits!
+You can rent and enjoy these homes and all of their earth-friendly benefits!
 Information for rentals and tours is on their website, which is quite informative overall.
-There you can read about their mission and where these Earthships are located all over the world… Haiti, Indonesia, and Northern Europe are a few places!
+You can read about their mission and where these Earthships are located all over the world… Haiti, Indonesia, and Northern Europe are a few places!

-They have a blog, webinars, building missions, simple survival tips, and many other resources for eco-living and catapulting yourself into an overall sustainable lifestyle.
+They have a blog, webinars, building missions, simple survival tips, and many other eco-living resources and catapulting yourself into an overall sustainable lifestyle.

 You can even order Earthship kits to make your own from their site!
 How wild?!
 There’s also an Earthship Survival App!
 What?!